IIHTDevelopers/Yaksha-React-Ecommerce-Template/Commands-Readme.txt

 * You may also run “npm run jest” while developing the solution to re-factor the code to pass the test-cases.

-* To ensure your code is saved and available for later use, remember to use the CTRL+Shift+B command on your code IDE.
-   This will push or save the updated contents in the internal git/repository.
-   It is also important to use CTRL+Shift+B before the final submission to evaluate the code quality.